reduxjs/react-redux/docs/using-react-redux/connect-extracting-data-with-mapStateToProps.md

 ### Use Selector Functions to Extract and Transform Data

 We highly encourage the use of "selector" functions to help encapsulate the process of extracting values from specific locations in the state tree.
-Memoized selector functions also play a key role in improving application performance (see the following sections in this page and the [Advanced Usage: Performance]() page for more details on why and how to use selectors.)
+Memoized selector functions also play a key role in improving application performance (see the following sections in this page and the [Advanced Usage: Computing Derived Data](https://redux.js.org/recipes/computing-derived-data) page for more details on why and how to use selectors.)

 ### `mapStateToProps` Functions Should Be Fast